 There are a quite a number of restrictions on animal travel on Qantas Airlines.
 Certain dog breeds, including puppies and kittens that are under 8 weeks of age, animals that display aggressive behaviour, exhibit signs of excessive chewing or cage destruction, are not allowed on any Qantas transportation services.

-Exotic pets, guard dogs, racing dogs, or live fresh water fish, amongst others, are not allowed on Qantas Airlines but can be transported on Qantas Freight.
+Exotic pets, guard dogs, racing dogs, or live fresh water fish, amongst others, are not allowed on Qantas Airways but can be transported on Qantas Freight.

 Pets are allowed to travel in the cabin and in the cargo area, but they have to be in containers the whole time.
-Lufthansa Airlines has certain requirements for the containers the pets come in, such as they must be large enough for your pet to stand naturally, to turn around, and to lie down; it must be leakproof, and lined with absorbent material, like blankets; the containers should be made of strong plastic or wood, and should be escape-proof.
+Lufthansa has certain requirements for the containers the pets come in.
+Some requirements are that they must be large enough for your pet to stand naturally, to turn around, and to lie down; it must be leakproof, and lined with absorbent material, like blankets; the containers should be made of strong plastic or wood, and should be escape-proof.

-Malaysia Airlines accepts pets, including cats and fishes, as accompanied baggage, as long as the country being travelled to have its health and governmental regulations met; the pets are kept in aircraft holds; and the instruction for feeding and watering must be submitted in writing to the airline when your pet’s transport request has been accepted.
+Malaysia Airlines accepts pets, including cats and fishes, as accompanied baggage, as long as the pet has the country’s health and government regulations met; the pets are kept in aircraft holds; and the instruction for feeding and watering must be submitted in writing to the airline when your pet’s transport request has been accepted.

 The weight of the container and the pet will be billed as excess baggage: there is no free baggage allowance.